Your outstanding capital is the sum of your investment - capital repayments.

 What is outstanding capital?

-2. The outstanding capital of the portfolio
+Outstanding capital of your portfolio

 The outstanding capital of your portfolio is nothing more than the sum of your outstanding in all projects.
 It is displayed on your Portfolio Summary.

 When a borrower falls behind on their repayments, we apply a provision to your outstanding capital in the related project.
 This provision increases the more a borrower falls behind, because it is an indication of the diminishing financial health of a project.
 To reflect this in the value of a loan and to prepare you for a potential loss, we apply a provision to the outstanding capital.

 Provisions are not a loss and when a borrower starts repaying again, provisions are lifted.

 Provisions reduce your outstanding capital per project and your total outstanding capital.
 When we show your outstanding capital on the platform, we show your outstanding capital after provisions.
 As a result, our calculation is:

 Amount invested - capital repaid to you - provisions